(Updated May 6, 2021)

 In compliance with federal and state regulations, Western Connecticut State University provides information to students, parents, and the general public about the institution.

-Western Connecticut State University (WCSU) is a member of the Connecticut State Colleges and Universities (ConnSCU) system.
-ConnSCU is the largest public university system in Connecticut, consisting of twelve community colleges, four state universities and an online college with a combined enrollment of more than 90,000 students.
+Western Connecticut State University (WCSU) is a member of the Connecticut State Colleges and Universities (CSCU) system.
+CSCU is the largest public university system in Connecticut, consisting of twelve community college campuses, four state universities and an online college.

 Current academic programs – UNDERGRADUATE